 How Many Children Have OCD?

-There are at least 1 in 200 – or 500,000 – kids and teens that have OCD.
-This is about the same number of kids who have diabetes.
+It is estimated that at least 1 in 200 kids and teens — or around 500,000 youth in the United States — have OCD.
+This is about the same number of people living in Atlanta, Georgia.

 - National Institute of Mental Health ↩